-Please make sure you are aligning the seams, as most of the systems will not snap together unless the seams are aligned.
-If that doesn't solve the problem, please measure the opening on the lower chamber from seam to seam.
-The diameter should be at least 20.2 cm. or greater.
-If it is less than that please contact us.
+In order to get the chambers of the Berkey Light to snap together, please make sure you align the seams.
+Most of the systems will not snap together unless the seams are aligned.
+If that did not solve the problem, then please measure the opening on the lower chamber from seam to seam.
+The diameter should be at least 20.2cm or greater.
+If it is less than that, please contact our customer services team.

 |Berkey Model||Capacity||Fully Expanded|

 |Big Berkey||8.5 litre||4 Elements|

 The Berkey Light system is designed for outdoor use therefore it is about three pounds lighter in weight than the equivalent capacity of our stainless steel system.
 The Travel Berkey system is also designed for outdoor use and is the smallest of the stainless steel systems.

 It is compact enough to fit within a suitcase because unlike the Berkey Light system, the upper chamber nests within the lower chamber during travel.
 This is the preferred system when mobility is a big issue.
 So it depends on what kind of portability you are looking for; lighter weight (Berkey Light) or compactness (Travel Berkey).

 The four-multi use systems are designed for indoor everyday use so they are of a heavier construction than the above systems.
 Although these systems can also be used outdoors or during unexpected emergencies when a source of potable water may not be available.

 The most convinent method for filling the upper chamber on a Berkey Water Filter System is using a pitcher to pour water into it.
 Another convenient method is if you refill using a spray hose attached to your kitchen faucet.

 Yes, it is normal for the upper chamber of your Berkey Water Filter System to not drain all the way.
 However, it is not normal for the last 1.3cm to 2.5cm of water to remain in the upper chamber.